Calls grow louder for police to release bodycam video six days after the fatal shooting of Andrew Brown Jr. - KESQ

 Calls grow louder for police to release bodycam video six days after the fatal shooting of Andrew Brown Jr.

-Peaceful demonstrations have taken place in Elizabeth City, North Carolina, since Wednesday, the day the 42-year-old Black man was fatally shot by Pasquotank County sheriff’s deputies, who according to authorities were attempting to serve him an arrest warrant.
+Peaceful demonstrations have taken place in Elizabeth City, North Carolina, since Wednesday, when the 42-year-old Black man was fatally shot by Pasquotank County sheriff’s deputies attempting to serve a warrant.

-Protesters have called for the release of police bodycam footage, which authorities say they are prevented from making public without a court order.
-Brown’s family was shown footage Monday though the clip was only 20 seconds long, said family attorney Chantel Cherry-Lassiter who was also shown the video.
+Despite the calls to release video of the shooting, authorities say they are prevented from making the video public without a court order.
+The Sheriff’s Office said the Pasquotank County attorney filed a motion Monday with the court to release the video publicly, and a media coalition that includes CNN has also filed a petition for the release of the video.

+On Monday, Brown’s family and attorney Chantel Cherry-Lassiter were privately shown a 20-second clip of the video that showed what she called an “execution.”

 “We got a little bit of evidence, but that wasn’t enough for us,” Brown’s son Khalil Ferebee told CNN’s Anderson Cooper.
 “We’re heartbroken.”